 Jerry – An out-of-a-place, beginner skier that seems to show no knowledge of how to operate on skis or a snowboard.
 Sometimes “gaper” is used.
 Other phrases include “Joey” or “Gorb”.
 A popular website does the Jerry of the Day.

 Jib – Freestyling around the mountain looking for various little features and kickers you can pull a little stunt off of.
 You can jib natural or manmade terrain.
 It’s a verb.

-Kicker – Either a nice little jump that you can jib off pretty well, a massive jump that will launch you intro the stratosphere, or something in between.
+Kicker – Either a nice little jump that you can jib off pretty well, a massive jump that will launch you into the stratosphere, or something in between.
 Hit that kicker over there!
 It’s also called a “booter“.

-Onesie – Retro ski outfits from the 80s and before that combined the pants and jacket into one piece of clothing.
+Onesie – Retro ski outfits from the 80s and before that combined pants and jacket into one piece of clothing.
 While these stylish garbs made it harder to pee, they are making a comeback for their uniqueness.